 Don't forget to include your e-mail address.

-a benefit of membership in the Humanities Education and Research Association.
+as a benefit of membership in the Humanities Education and Research

-Libraries and institutions may subscribe for $125.00 per year.
+Association.
+Libraries and institutions may subscribe for $150.00

 more information about subscriptions, click on Join!